SPIRIT OF SERVICE

 MEXICO

-Mexicans helping Mexicans: Through partner Juntos Trabajando por la Verdad, recruitment, training and housing of Mexicans who wish to serve as volunteers in providing vital support to the indigenous communities of Chiapas.
+Through partner Juntos Trabajando por la Verdad, recruitment, training and housing of Mexicans who wish to serve as volunteers in providing vital support to the indigenous communities of Chiapas.

 Mayan midwives deliver babies under challenging conditions.
 In a program that is culturally appropriate and organized by Mayans, midwives receive courses in nutrition, pre and post natal care and birth complications.
-The training combines traditional knowledge of plants and herbs as well as western medicines.

-Many other programs include water systems for those that currently walk miles to find clean water in Chiapas, potable water delivery in the Peten region, materials for community projects of the Thirteen Holy Mountains area, establishing micro-enterprises in Chipapas.
+Many other programs include water systems for those that currently walk miles to find clean water in Chiapas, potable water delivery in the Peten region, materials for community projects of the Thirteen Holy Mountains area, establishing micro-enterprises in Chiapas.

 GUATEMALA